yanmobile/yantest/README.md

     #2. git pull upstream master
     #3. git push origin framework-update-<date>
     slush hs:updateCore
-    create PR on GitHub
+    #create PR on GitHub

 Override app.config.js:

-    #1. gulp serve --config <any valid directory>/app.config.js
+    gulp serve --config <any valid directory>/app.config.js
-    please note that the file name has to be app.config.js since the tool is design to override any file and need to correct basename to find the original file and override it.
+    #please note that the file name has to be app.config.js since the tool is design
+    #to override any file and need to correct basename to find the original file and
+    #override it.

 ##FAQs